ezelinskiy/EggTimer-App/README.md

 ## What was do in this app

 A beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+Used Swift Timer API and AVAudioPlayer to play a sound after the timer expires.

 ## What was used to make this app

+* The Swift Programming Language
+* Storyboard
+* Autolayout for UI elements
 * Enumerations
 * The Swift Timer API
 * Conditional statements - IF/ELSE